 Parameter Recommended Setting DB_FILE_NAME_CONVERT Specify the path name and filename location of the primary database datafiles followed by the standby location.
 This parameter converts the path names of the primary database datafiles to the standby datafile path names.
 If the standby database is on the same system as the primary database or if the directory structure where the datafiles are located on the standby site is different from the primary site, then this parameter is required.
 LOG_FILE_NAME_CONVERT Specify the location of the primary database online redo log files followed by the standby location.
 This parameter converts the path names of the primary database log files to the path names on the standby database.
 If the standby database is on the same system as the primary database or if the directory structure where the log files are located on the standby system is different from the primary system, then this parameter is required.
 LOG_ARCHIVE_DEST_n Specify where the redo data is to be archived.
-In Example 3-3: LOG_ARCHIVE_DEST_1 archives redo data received from the primary database to archived redo log files in /arch1/boston/. ■ LOG_ARCHIVE_DEST_2 is currently ignored because this destination is valid only for the primary role.
+In Example 3-3: LOG_ARCHIVE_DEST_1 archives redo data received from the primary database to archived redo log files in /arch1/boston/.
+LOG_ARCHIVE_DEST_2 is currently ignored because this destination is valid only for the primary role.
 If a switchover occurs and this instance becomes the primary database, then it will transmit redo data to the remote Chicago destination.
-Note: If a flash recovery area was configured (with the DB_RECOVERY_FILE_DEST initialization parameter) and you have not explicitly configured a local archiving destination with the LOCATION attribute, Data Guard automatically uses the LOG_ARCHIVE_DEST_10 initialization parameter as the default destination for local archiving.
+Note: If a fast recovery area was configured (with the DB_RECOVERY_FILE DEST initialization parameter) and you have not explicitly configured a local archiving destination with the LOCATION attribute, Data Guard automatically uses the LOG_ARCHIVE_DEST_1 initialization parameter (if it has not already been set) as the default destination for local archiving.
 Also, see Chapter 15 for complete information about LOG_ARCHIVE_DEST_n.
 FAL_SERVER Specify the Oracle Net service name of the FAL server (typically this is the database running in the primary role).
 When the Boston database is running in the standby role, it uses the Chicago database as the FAL server from which to fetch (request) missing archived redo log files if Chicago is unable to automatically send the missing log files.
-FAL_CLIENT Specify the Oracle Net service name of the Boston database.
-The FAL server (Chicago) copies missing archived redo log files to the Boston standby database.